Biopolitics: Michel Foucault

+Strains of biopolitics

+Greg Bird and Heather Lynch argue that the "biopolitical is a composite mixture of heterogeneous, and sometimes conflicting, forces, discourses, institutions, laws, and practices that are embedded in and animated by material social relations."
+Biopolitics represents not only a blending and mixing of the biological with the political, as "life is biologized, politics is biologized and biology is politicized," but also with the economy.
+They argue there are at least three main strains in contemporary biopolitics.
+In the French and Italian readings, represented by theorists such as Antonio Negri, Giorgio Agamben, and Roberto Esposito, the focus has turned to how neoliberalism economizes politics and life.
+On the opposite end, the Anglo-American strain focuses more on the biologicization of life.
+Questions of the science and technology are central in these texts, highlighted in the studies of Nikolas Rose.
+The third strain is represented by necropolitics stemming from the work of Achille Mbembe.
+Mbembe takes the normative distinction between two classes of life (bíos and zoe) emphasized by the Italian tradition and combines it with what Foucault famously called the "death-function" of biopolitics.
+In his essay, Mbembe addresses how colonial regimes subject the colonized to a "death world", providing an example of life in the Gaza Strip.
+Others such as Jasbir Puar have used necropower to examine how the Israeli colonial apparatus maintains control over Palestinians by strategically debilitating and maiming Palestinians.
+This necropolitical turn, with concepts such as "death worlds", "walking dead", and "slow death", has become popular in theories of decoloniality and queer theory.

 Giorgio Agamben

 Italian philosopher and legal theorist Giorgio Agamben's theory of biopolitics critiques that of Foucault, citing his predecessor's supposition as overly simplistic and lacking legal framework.
-Agamben's biopolitics is based on a distinction between three types of life: natural life, political life, and bare life- tracing the birth of biopolitics back to Ancient Greece, opposing Foucault's focus on modernity.
-Ancient Greek philosophy details a separation of bíos – meaning a form of life - and zoē – the sheer fact of biological existence, also known as bare life.
+Agamben's biopolitics is based on a distinction between three types of life: natural life, political life, and bare life – tracing the birth of biopolitics back to ancient Greece, opposing Foucault's focus on modernity.
+Ancient Greek philosophy details a separation of bíos – meaning a form of life – and zoē – the sheer fact of biological existence, also known as bare life.
 This distinction parallels the ancient Roman law of homo sacer – he who could be killed but not sacrificed.

-Agamben theorises that sovereign power (the state) needs to perpetually produce bare life (homo sacer) in order to reproduce itself- applying biopolitics as a tool to maintain control.
+Agamben theorises that sovereign power (the state) needs to perpetually produce bare life (homo sacer) in order to reproduce itself – applying biopolitics as a tool to maintain control.
 Agamben's idea of biopolitics ultimately culminates into a theory of 'the state of exception' where certain groups within society – such as inmates – are precluded from basic human rights (no trial, no political life – they are bare life).
 This darker side of biopolitics mediates the often violent exclusion of some forms of life from the more general population: rendering them less than human.